thaiconv

 Standard 7 bit ASCII All alphabetical, numeric and punctuation characters used in standard ASCII.
 No accents, umlauts, ulls, fancy punctuation or graphics.

-TIS-620 Thai characters are stored in the "Latin1 area" of ASCII, i.e. using characters beyond 7 bit ASCII; thus allowing ASCII and Thai to co-exist.
+TIS-620 Thai characters are stored in the upper half of ASCII, i.e. using characters represented using 8 bit ASCII; thus allowing ASCII and Thai to co-exist.

 UTF-8 (Thai range) The Unicode standard, specifically the section on Thai characters (0xE00 - 0xE7F).

-HTML Unicode (Thai range) Unicode as represented in HTML: An entity of the form &#NNNN; where NNNN is a decimal number.
+HTML Unicode (Thai range) Unicode as represented in HTML: An entity of the form &#NNNN; or &#xHHHH; where NNNN is a decimal number and HHHH is a hexadecimal number.

 Cross coded UTF-8 TIS-620 that has been converted to UTF-8 Latin1 (0xA0-0xF0).
 For example, the Thai character that has the value 160 in TIS-620 may have the Latin representation é, this character gets converted to the Unicode for é.
 This mode is likely to be converted correctly only if the cross coding and decoding occur in the same locality.